eddymak/Homelab/Services/Monitoring/Prometheus_and_Grafana.md

 # Prometheus & Grafana

-I use [Prometheus](https://github.com/prometheus/prometheus) & [Grafana](https://github.com/grafana/grafana) to monitor systems and services in my homelab.
+I use [Prometheus](https://github.com/prometheus/prometheus) and [Grafana](https://github.com/grafana/grafana) to monitor systems and services in my homelab.

 Prometheus acts as the central metrics backend, collecting and storing time-series data from systems and services.
 Grafana provides an interface to query and visualise the data through dashboards.